Humans Who Harm (Abusers and Psychopaths)

 The Gift of Fear

-The Gift of Fear shows us which signals can protect us from violence.
-Violators do not dress identically on the outside, which can throw us off.
-But the details (and the checklist) in this book show us how to spot danger, no matter how one might appear.
-There’s one sentence in this book I don’t agree with (nobody is perfect).
-This is, absolutely, a necessary book.
+The Gift of Fear showed me the signals that can protect us from violence.
+Violators do not dress identically on the outside, which used to throw me off.
+But the details in this book helped me see how to spot danger, regardless of how that danger appeared.
+There’s one sentence in this book I don’t agree with (nobody is perfect), yet this book is absolutely vital.

 Why Does He Do That?

-Why Does He Do That? takes us inside the minds of abusers and the seemingly identical (predictable) thinking, speaking, and behavioral patterns they all tend to follow.
-If an abuser is female, wherever the book says “he” I think “abuser” (as anyone can be an abuser—and, again, an abuser is not the innocent victim who must utilize self-defense).
+Why Does He Do That? took me inside the minds of abusers and the seemingly identical (predictable) thinking, speaking, and behavioral patterns they follow.
+If an abuser is female, where the book says “he” I think “abuser.”
+And, again, people often have to be reminded that the innocent victims forced to protect themselves via self-defense are not being abusive.

 Without Conscience

-Without Conscience shares how we can spot and navigate the psychopaths among us.
-I’ve found this knowledge helps prevent so much confusion and harm on this spectrum.
-Psychopaths are far more common, appear far more normal, and they are far more dangerous than we think.
-I’ve found this book provides more safety, sanity, and calm for ourselves and our loved ones.
+Without Conscience helped me learn how to spot and navigate the psychopaths among us.
+This knowledge has prevented so much confusion and harm.
+Psychopaths seem to appear far more common, far more normal, and far more dangerous than we think.
+I’ve found this book provides far more safety, sanity, and calm for myself and loved ones.